pingcap/community/contributors/README.md

 ## Your First Contribution

 All set to contribute?
-You can start by finding an existing issue with the [help-wanted](https://github.com/pingcap/tidb/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) label in the tidb repository.
+You can start by finding an existing issue with the [help wanted](https://github.com/pingcap/tidb/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) label in the tidb repository.
 These issues are well suited for new contributors.

 ## Before you open your PR